 The receiver selectivity shall be at least verified in the range of ±500 MHz from the operating frequency starting at the lower and upper B-40 frequency.
 The B-40 bandwidth shall be excluded from the receiver selectivity measurement.
 The minimum frequency range that is verified shall be in the frequency range from 5 100 MHz to 6 200 MHz.
 The manufacturer shall ensure that the swept frequency span encompasses all image frequencies present in the receiver design.
 If the image frequencies are not covered by the verified frequency range as defined above the range shall be extended to cover the image frequencies accordingly.

-EXAMPLE 2: If the meteorological radar operates at 5 450 MHz and the B-40 is equal to 20 MHz than the lower frequency limit of the disturbing signal shall be 4 940 MHz.
-The upper limit will be equal to 6 200 MHz.
+EXAMPLE 2: If the meteorological radar operates at 5 450 MHz and the B-40 is equal to 20 MHz then the lower frequency limit of the disturbing signal is 4 940 MHz.
+The upper limit is equal to 6 200 MHz.

 The receiver selectivity depends on an analogue filter and a digital matched filter.
 The analogue filter is wider than the matched filter due to the permissible frequency drift of the transmitter.
 Both receiver selectivity measurements are described in the following and shall be measured and documented.

 NOTE: The matched filter bandwidth usually corresponds to the transmitted pulse length and is usually the inverse of the pulse length.
-For example, a 0,8 µs pulse length will result in a 1,25 MHz matched filter bandwidth.
+For example, a 0,8 µs pulse length results in a 1,25 MHz matched filter bandwidth.

 In order to determine if the receiver selectivity follows the required selectivity mask, a disturbance signal level at the MDS level plus the required attenuation shall be applied.
 The maximum input level of the receiver shall be 6 dB below the compression level for the given receiver design.
 The minimum input level is the MDS level and is calculated by the following formula: